 Energy savings is calculated based on a market standard DOAS system configuration, based on field research and a literature review of system installations since these systems currently are not defined explicitly in 2019 Title 24, Part 6, and a proposed DOAS system configuration as outlined in the code change proposal.
+Two market standard systems were observed: a heat recovery or energy recovery ventilation system without bypass and a DX-DOAS system without energy recovery and a neutral supply air temperature control.
+Detailed inputs are presented in Table 71.
 Energy comparisons are also provided for DOAS compared to mixed air system baselines for each prototype.
 This comparison was done to evaluate the equivalent energy consumption of the DOAS measures with standard mixed air with economizers and understand the energy cost and source energy use.